stackrox/kube-linter/docs/README.md

    ```bash
    .gobin/kube-linter version
    ```
-1. (Optional) Add the generated binary to you path.
-Run the following commad and add the outupt to your shell profile (`~/.bash_profile`, `~/.bashrc` or `~/.zshenv`):
+1. (Optional) Add the generated binary to your path.
+Run the following command and add the output to your shell profile (`~/.bash_profile`, `~/.bashrc` or `~/.zshenv`):
    ```bash
    echo export PATH='"${PATH}:'"$(pwd)/.gobin"'"'